Russell Marcus

 - Kornblith Chair Search

-Courses Taught
+Courses Taught in Philosophy

-- Philosophy of Mathematics, Senior Seminar (Hamilton College)
+- Wittgenstein, Senior Seminar (Hamilton College)

 - Contemporary Philosophy (Hamilton College)